web-auth/doc/symfony-bundle/firewall.md

 To authenticate or register your users with Symfony, the best and easiest way is to use the Security Bundle.
 First, install that bundle and follow the instructions given by [the official documentation](https://symfony.com/doc/current/security.html).

-At the end of the installation and configuration, you should have a `config/packages/security.yaml` file that looks like as follow:
+At the end of the installation and configuration, you should have a `config/packages/security.yaml` file that looks like the following:

 {% code title="config/packages/security.yaml" lineNumbers="true" %}
 ```yaml